Victoria Williamson

-Victoria Eve Williamson (born 15 September 1993) is an elite English bobsledder and former track cyclist who specialised in the sprint disciplines.
+Victoria Eve Williamson (born 15 September 1993) is a former English bobsledder and track cyclist who specialised in the sprint disciplines.
 In 2013, with Rebecca James, she won the bronze medal in the team sprint at the World Track Cycling Championships.
+She retired from competitive sport in 2026.

 Early life

 Williamson was educated at Norwich High School for Girls.
 At the suggestion of one of her coaches at the City of Norwich Athletic Club, she switched from athletics to cycling in 2008.
 She entered the Girls4Gold programme, a group that searches for talented athletes with a potential for cycling, before being accepted into the Olympic Development Programme (ODP).
 She then progressed onto the elite Podium Programme two years later, and made her senior debut at the 2013 World Championships in Minsk.

 Career

 At the 2011 Juniors Track World Championships in Moscow, she won a silver medal in the 500m time trial, a bronze medal in the sprint and came fifth in the keirin.
 She made her senior world debut very shortly after, and won a bronze medal with partner Becky James in the team sprint at the 2013 Track World Championships in Minsk, Belarus.
 In 2017 she signed with Under Armour.